How to eat out with diabetes

 Watch your fat

-Limit saturated fat where you can, such as in sauces, dressings, fatty cuts of meat and fried foods.
-It's high in calories, which can contribute to weight gain and raise cholesterol, increasing your risk of cardiovascular disease.
-Ask staff about healthier, unsaturated alternatives or ask for sauces and dressings on the side.
+Limit saturated fat where you can - such as in sauces, dressings, fatty cuts of meat and fried foods.
+It's high in calories, which can contribute to weight gain and raise cholesterol, increasing your chance of developing cardiovascular disease.
+Ask staff about healthier, unsaturated alternatives, or ask for sauces and dressings on the side.

 Fill up with vegetables